JanisDavidsons/simple_login_register_form/README.md

 ![git demo](gif/git.gif)

-    Then open terminal within a folder, were you want to download file.
+    Then open terminal within a folder, were you want to download this project.
     Enter command "git clone" and paste adress you copied above in terminal.

 ![git demo](gif/terminal.gif)